hoenie-ams/timeneye/README.md

 # timeneye

-Python 3 code snippet for retrieving entries from the Timeneye API
+Python 3 code snippet for retrieving entries for a specific day from the Timeneye API.
+It returns a dictionary with the the employee's name and a tuple (total hours, billable hours)

 ```